jackiehjm/stx-docs/doc/source/updates/kubernetes/rolling-back-a-software-upgrade-after-the-second-controller-upgrade.rst

 .. rubric:: |proc|

 #.
-Run the :command:`upgrade-abort` command to abort the upgrade.
+Run the :command:`upgrade-abort` command to abort the upgrade (running from
+    controller-1).

     .. code-block:: none